Thanksgiving (Canada): History

-During and after the American Revolution, American refugees who remained loyal to Great Britain moved from the newly independent United States to Canada.
-They brought the customs and practices of the American Thanksgiving to Canada, such as the turkey, pumpkin, and squash.
+During and after the American Revolution, American refugees who remained loyal to Great Britain moved from the newly independent United States to the provinces that would later unite as the Dominion of Canada, including the newly established colonies of Upper Canada (now Ontario) and New Brunswick.
+Many of the members of the Old Colony Club, which consisted of descendants of the Pilgrims who partook in the traditional "first Thanksgiving" of 1621, were Loyalists; when they were exiled, they brought the customs and practices of the American Thanksgiving to Canada, such as the turkey, pumpkin, and squash.

-Lower Canada and Upper Canada observed Thanksgiving on different dates; for example, in 1816 both celebrated Thanksgiving for the termination of the War of 1812 between France, the U.S. and Great Britain, with Lower Canada marking the day on May 21 and Upper Canada on June 18 (Waterloo Day).
+Lower Canada and Upper Canada observed Thanksgiving on different dates; for example, in 1816, both celebrated Thanksgiving for the termination of the War of 1812 between France, the U.S. and Great Britain, with Lower Canada marking the day on May 21 and Upper Canada on June 18 (Waterloo Day).
 In 1838, Lower Canada used Thanksgiving to celebrate the end of the Lower Canada Rebellion.
 Following the rebellions, the two Canadas were merged into a united Province of Canada, which observed Thanksgiving six times from 1850 to 1865.
 During this period, Thanksgiving was a solemn, mid-week celebration.

 The first Thanksgiving Day after Confederation was observed as a civic holiday on April 5, 1872, to celebrate the recovery of the Prince of Wales (later King Edward VII) from a serious illness.

 For many years before it was declared a national holiday in 1879, Thanksgiving was celebrated in either late October or early November.
 From 1879 onward, Thanksgiving Day has been observed every year, the date initially being a Thursday in November.
 After World War I, an amendment to the Armistice Day Act established that Armistice Day and Thanksgiving would, starting in 1921, both be celebrated on the Monday of the week in which November 11 occurred.
 Ten years later, in 1931, the two days became separate holidays, and Armistice Day was renamed Remembrance Day.
 From 1931 to 1957, the date was set by proclamation, generally falling on the second Monday in October, except for 1935, when it was moved due to a general election.
 In 1957, Parliament fixed Thanksgiving as the second Monday in October.
-The theme of the Thanksgiving holiday also changed each year to reflect an important event to be thankful for.
-In its early years it was for an abundant harvest and occasionally for a special anniversary.
+The theme of the Thanksgiving holiday also changed each year to reflect an important event for which to be thankful.
+In its early years, it was for an abundant harvest and occasionally for a special anniversary.